 - Choose only those headpieces that allow unobstructed vision, hearing and breathing.
 A sudden loss of vision or an inability to breathe normally often causes distress in pets.
 There’s nothing safe or fun about an inability to see, hear or breathe, and masquerading in a Halloween costume is supposed to be fun, right?

 - Have your dog try on and become accustomed to his or her Halloween costume before the big night.
 If he or she seems distressed or shows any abnormal behaviors — such as the whites of the eyes showing more than usual, ears pinned low, tail tucked or cowering — remove the costume immediately and try a festive bandana or collar instead.
 In some cases, your dog may tolerate being dressed up long enough for you to take a quick photo, then remove the costume.
-Of course your dog is already adorable, so you can always let him celebrate Halloween in his or her “birthday suit.”
+Of course your dog is already adorable, so you can always let them celebrate Halloween in his or her “birthday suit.”

-- If your dog likes wearing a costume, be sure to supervise him or her while he’s in one.
+- If your dog likes wearing a costume, be sure to supervise him or her while in one.
 Supervision can avoid accidents, injuries and, potentially, overheating.

 - Add reflective material or some other type of self-illuminating device to your pet’s costume.
 This is particularly important if your dog will join in the trick-or-treating jaunt around the neighborhood.
 You want your pet visible to passing cars to help reduce the risk of an accident.